-On the left hand side, a home Wi-Fi network named "myWiFi" has a single wireless router with coverage shown in blue.
+On the left hand side, a home Wi-Fi network with an SSID named "myWiFi" has a single wireless router with coverage shown in blue.
 Seven outdoor and three indoor cameras are part of this system, for a total of ten devices associated to one Sync Module.
 Three devices monitor an outbuilding at the edge of the wireless coverage.
 This scenario will function properly, but the batteries of the cameras in the outbuilding might drain faster than those in the home because they must transmit farther to reach the wireless router.
 Notice also that the wireless router is placed to reach the outbuilding, but leaving some of the other cameras potentially out of range.

 On the right side of the image, three types of networks and systems are shown.